thinklikeadesigner/web_project_4/README.md

 6. Liking a card changes the heart fill color
 7. Clicking on picture enlarges the picture
 8. Clicking outside the form/image or pressing Esc closes the modal
+9. Like counts added
+10. changes are saved

 **Technologies and Techniques**